HOURS & ADMISSION

 Daytime Admissions, All Ages | 10am-5pm (last entry 4pm)

-**Tickets are required for all attending the installation and for all ages.
-Our evening admissions are strictly 21 and over for all visitors.
+Tickets are required for all attending the installation and for all ages, except babies in body carriers.
+Our evening admissions are strictly ages 21 and over for all visitors.

 We encourage buying tickets online ahead of time.
-A limited number of walk-in tickets are available at the door, and are available on a first come, first served basis only.
+A limited number of walk-in tickets are available at the door on a first-come, first-served basis only.
 Availability of walk-in tickets is not guaranteed.
-To ensure entry, please purchase your tickets online.
+To ensure entry, please purchase your tickets in advance online.

-For any additional questions please see FAQ section below or contact email@example.com
+For any additional questions, please see FAQ section below or contact tickets(at)artechouse(d0t)com

 ARTECHOUSE is located at 1238 Maryland Ave SW, Washington, D.C.
-20024, just few blocks away from the National Mall, the Smithsonian Metro Station and L'Enfant Plaza Station.
+20024, just few blocks away from the National Mall, the Smithsonian Metro Station (Independence Ave & 12th Street exit) and L'Enfant Plaza Station.
 It is accessible by Metro (via Orange, Blue, Silver, Yellow and Green subway lines), by taxi, and by car.

 In addition to street parking and numerous commercial lots and garages, there is a parking garage next door to ARTECHOUSE on Maryland Ave SW.
-Click here for parking garages.
+Make sure to check garage operating hours Click here for parking garages.

 The Smithsonian Metro Station (on the Orange, Blue, and Silver lines) is the closest station to ARTECHOUSE.
-Make sure to use the North Exit at Constitution Ave and 12th Street.
-From there it is a 6 mins walk via 12th Street.
+Make sure to use the Independence Ave & 12th Street exit.
+From there it is a 6 minute walk via 12th Street.

-If you are taking Circulator make sure to hop on the National Mall route and exit at Jefferson Drive and 12th Street SW.
-Then take a short stroll down 12th Street to Maryland Ave SW.
+If you are taking Circulator bus, make sure to hop on the National Mall route and exit at Jefferson Drive and 12th Street SW.
+Then walk a few blocks down 12th Street and turn right onto Maryland Ave SW.

 We strive to accommodate visitors of all abilities.
 Our exhibit space is wheelchair accessible, with all areas served by an elevator and/or lift platform.
 Printed material is available for those individuals who are hard of hearing to substitute for any verbal introductions given to visitors.
 This can be requested from the staff at admissions desk upon arrival or with an email notice ahead of the visit.